jayaraaj/aws-demo/content/60_clean_up/1_cleanup.md

 ./awsworskhop_cleanup_environment.sh
 ```

+{{% notice info %}}
-**INFO**: This complete step takes approximately 5 minutes and if successful, you should see the following relevant messages for each command:
+This complete step takes approximately 5 minutes and if successful, you should see the following relevant messages for each command:
+{{% /notice %}}